Scribilicious/bludit-plugin-minjs/README.md

 ## Installation
-Simply copy the folder "minjs-compiler" into the Bludit plugin folder "bl-plugins" and then activate the plugin in the Bludit plugin section.
+Simply copy the folder "minjs" into the Bludit plugin folder "bl-plugins" and then activate the plugin in the Bludit plugin section.

 ## How to use